leomonta/PSC/README.md

 V         => 0 TEXT
              1 BIN

-length    => Lenght of the body in size
+length    => Lenght of the body in bytes

 UUID      => Unique User ID